Datavirke/datavirke.dk/content/posts/bare-metal-kubernetes-part-1-talos-on-hetzner/index.md

 I'm also (temporarily) hard-coding the image to use Talos v1.4.4 so we can try out the upgrade procedure once it's up and running.
 You should omit this line (`image: ghcr...`) from your configuration, if you don't care about that.

-With all that done, it's time to generate the actual machine config for our node:
+With all that done, it's time to generate the actual machine config for our node[^1]:

 ```bash
 [mpd@ish]$ talosctl gen config \